 All Sorts of Lodging Options in Nashville

 What will work best for you?
-Let’s talk location, location, location.
+Let’s break it down.

+Now let’s talk location, location, location.
 Do these three things:

 - Refer to the Nashville Crime Map with the exact address (or at least the street) of a place you’re considering.
 Is there much crime in the area?
 If so, what type of crime?
 Realize that no neighborhood is likely to be crime-free.
+Another resource for the same type of information: Police Data Dashboard.

 - Go to Google Maps, then click Street View for a virtual walk up and down the block; even though the Street View may be somewhat dated, it will still give you a sense of what lies ahead.

-- Look at the businesses nearby.
+- Then, look at the businesses nearby.
 Retailers want to be close to consumers that fit their demographics.
 Frankly I’d shy away from areas where you find a cluster of pawn shops and same-day loan operations.
 Unless you’re staying right in town, you’d probably feel better if there was a Target or Chipotle nearby.
 A neighborhood with a Starbucks is okay–unless it’s on a busy commuter route through a rough section of town.

 Hotels